Did you know?

 - What Our Guests Think

 - IMPORTANT : Real risk of missing out

 IMPORTANT : PLEASE READ!

-Swimming with the whales off the Ningaloo Reef in 2017 is the second year of a two year Pilot being conducted by the Department of Parks and Wildlife.
+Swimming with the whales off the Ningaloo Reef in 2018 is the third year of a three year Pilot being conducted by Department of Parks and Wildlife.

 The Pilot seeks to establish the viability and sustainability of a whale-swimming industry off the coast of Western Australia.

-There is NO guarantee currently that whale swimming tours will be allowed after the Pilot Program ends on November 30 2017.
+There is NO guarantee currently that whale swimming tours will be allowed after the Pilot Program ends on November 30 2018... though we are hoping!